AztecProtocol/aztec-v1-specification/README.md

 #### Use 2: Granting view key access
 The `approvedAddresses` and `encryptedViewKeys` part of the `metaData` originates from a requirement of `noteOwner`s being able to grant third parties view access to their notes.

-The `approvedAddress` is an Ethereum address that is being granted view access, and the `encryptedViewKey` is the note's viewing key which has been IES encrypted using the public key of the `approvedAddress`.
+The `approvedAddress` is an Ethereum address that is being granted view access, and the `encryptedViewKey` is the note's viewing key which has been encrypted using the public key of the `approvedAddress`.
 This makes it possible for the intended `approvedAddress` to decrypt the viewing key of the note (the `metaData` is broadcast on chain), and so able to view the note value.

 It should be noted that this is also the principle method by which `noteOwner`s are granted access to their viewing key, rather than the ephemeral key method.
 This technique is computationally efficient, whereas computing a viewing key from an `ephemeralKey` can take 10s of seconds.